-What is the difference between a sticker and a decal.
+What is the difference between a sticker and a decal?
 We often get this question at Websticker.
 There is no absolute answer as different people will often use the terms interchangeably to describe similar products.
-But, this should help clarify.
+But, the following should help clarify.

 Often searches on-line do not help clarify: “decal is a more professional word for sticker”… No; “I would think of a sticker as say a white label and a decal as clear”… No; “Usually a sticker is paper, example an Avery label and not durable and a decal has a permanent adhesive and is more durable”… No, no, no!

 Let’s go to the New Oxford Dictionary and try to break it down.
 Then, I’ll let you know how we at Websticker (seller of custom stickers, decals, and labels) tend to define these product categories.

 sticker n. an adhesive label or notice, generally printed or illustrated.